luop0812/HPRC_IntroHPC/_episodes/12-scheduler.md

 Active Jobs.
 You can filter by your jobs, your group's jobs, and all jobs.
 > ## Submit a job from a template in the Job Composer
 >
-> Find MPI Hello World job in the templates
+> Find  job in the templates
 >
 > Edit the job script to correct the project number
 >